Learn more about this program at the Explore LSC Open House on October 8, 2026 RSVP Today

 • Apply orthographic CAD design procedures to working drawings

-• Perform advanced CAD functions combined with advanced industrial/mechanical functions
+• Perform advanced CAD software applications

 Ready to get started?
 Become a Student